roddhjav/pass-import/share/man/man1/pimport.md

 ## Direct import

 Passwords should not be written in plain text form on the drive.
-Therefore when possible, you should import it directly from the encrypted data.
+Therefore, when possible, you should import it directly from the encrypted data.
 For instance, with an encrypted keepass database:

 ```sh
 pimport pass keepass file.kdbx --out ~/.password-store